SotoLR/SotoLR/README.md

 ### Hello!

-I am Roberto, a freelance software engineer from Mexico with a passion for learning.
-Welcome to my profile!
+I am Roberto, a software engineer from Mexico with a passion for learning.
+Welcome!

+This profile is currently inactive as I spend most of my time writing code for my job

 <!--
 You may also find my CV in [English]() and [Spanish]().